hguandl/aria2-patch/README.md

 - Set default max connections to per server to 64 and remove the limit of 16 before
 - Set default minimum split size to 1M
 - Set default timeout to 30s
-- Change the minimum unit of piece length to 1k
+- Change the minimum unit of piece length to 1K
 - Set default retry times to 2
 - Set default split pieces to 128
-- Disable checking certificate by default
+- Disable checking certificates by default
 - Fix defination of `std::make_unique` to build on maxOS.

 ## Usage